 5. Earned Media Value

 Real and successful influencers have a great standing within the influencer universe.
-Thus, they are frequently mentioned by other channels, both influencer and brand channels, which is reflected by the channels’ Earned Media Values (green and red columns). @ohhcouture’s Earned Media Value clearly mirrors this fact.
+Thus, they are frequently mentioned by other channels – both influencer and brand channels.
+This is reflected by the accounts’ earned media values (green and red columns in image below).
+Leonie Hanne’s earned media value clearly mirrors this fact.

-But having no Earned Media Value at all (that is, not being mentioned by other channels ever), as is the case with @calibeachgirl310, is rather uncommon for influencers and should ring your alarm bells.
-Nonetheless, this metric alone is not meaningful enough to imply fake influencers.
+Having no earned media value at all (that is, not being mentioned by other channels ever), as is the case with @calibeachgirl310, is rather uncommon for influencers and should ring your alarm bells.

 6. Video Views